Epsom College to close as police investigate ‘possible murder-suicide’ | ITV News

 Surrey Police said Mr Pattison legally owned a gun that was discovered at the scene of the tragedy.

-On Tuesday, the force confirmed that officers have launched a homicide investigation.
+On Tuesday, the force confirmed that officers have launched a murder investigation.

 The deaths are being investigated as a possible murder-suicide.